jamesloper/psa.hux.com/_posts/2017-08-03-primitive.md

 #### Why do we exist?
 Delightful working relationships

+#### What’s our mission?
+Build communities that empower us to serve one another

 #### Why will people care?
 It’s a human need to help people we know and trust

-#### What’s our mission?
-Build communities that empower us to serve one another

-#### What is the opportunity?
+#### What's the opportunity?
 $800B+

 #### How do we win?
-Engaged communities serving one another through a platform that promotes access, trust, and reciprocity.
+Engaged communities serving one another through a platform that promotes access, trust, reciprocity, and delightful relationships

+#### What's the business model?
+Value is driven by size and engagement — size affords selection and activity is leveraged to improve working relationships

 #### What behaviors do we hire for?